-The CARV short film was Directed by Adrian Florin-Ardelean, with assistance from Emma Shoesmith.
-Adrian is an extremely talented Film-Maker and is set to have a sparkling career in film documentaries.
+The CARV short film was directed by Adrian Florin-Ardelean, with assistance from Emma Shoesmith.
+Adrian is an extremely talented film maker set to have a sparkling career in film documentaries.

 Traditional leather producers (known as tanneries) are becoming increasingly scarce in the uk, but they produce such beautiful quality leather from low impact techniques that their complete loss would be a tragedy.
 Here are some lovely places to support if you can stretch to it:

 J&FJ Baker and Co have a beautiful set up in Devon with the last remaining oak bark tannery.
 Their website is worth a visit to get an insight into the amazing 90 day process of traditional leather production.